Lismore, Scotland

 Lismore (Lios Mòr, /gd/ possibly meaning "great enclosure" or "garden") is an island of around 2351 ha in the Inner Hebrides of Scotland.
+It is in the council area of Argyll and Bute.
 The climate is damp and mild, with over 166 cm of rain recorded annually.
 This fertile, low-lying island was once a major centre of Celtic Christianity, with a 6th-century monastery associated with Saint Moluag, and later became the seat of the medieval Bishop of Argyll.
 There are numerous ruined structures, including a broch and two 13th-century castles.

 During the 19th century, various new industries were introduced, including lime quarrying.
 During the early decades of the 20th century, the population exceeded 1,000, but this was followed by a lengthy decline.
 Although resident numbers are now less than 200, there was a small increase from 2001 to 2011.
 About a third of the population were recorded as Gaelic-speaking at the former date.
 The modern economy is largely based on farming, fishing and tourism, and the largest settlement is Achnacroish.
 Various shipwrecks have been recorded in the vicinity.